 Welcome to Athenree Homestead

 After the Stewarts’ departure the property had various owners and several rooms of the house became derelict.
-However restoration work has been carried out by the Athenree Homestead Trust volunteers and local tradesmen over the years and the house is open to the public throughout the year at the following times -
+However restoration work has been carried out by the Athenree Homestead Trust volunteers and local tradesmen over the years and the house is open to the public throughout the year.

-April to end December, first Sunday of the month,
+April to end December, first Sunday of the month,12 to 3 pm.

 A donation of $5 per person helps us to maintain the property.

-The Station Refreshment Rooms are Open for Summer
+The Station Refreshment Rooms and grounds are available for hire for that special occasion.